Chaitach/Final/README.md

 - delete saved quotation
 - back to add quotation page

-all functions are working fine
+The deployment could show the home page but, it error when get into the function page All functions are working fine